apache/nifi-minifi-cpp/PYTHON.md

 ## Enabling
 	At build time you must specify -DENABLE_PYTHON=ON to enable python bindings to be built.

+	Further, you may have to install CFFI for python bindings.

+	This can typically be performed through pip, with `pip install cffi`

 ## Example
    The python directory contains an example where we use a MiNiFI C++ processor along with a a python processor.
 The implementation of the python processor requires that a call back method be defined for ontrigger.

+## Limitations
+   Python bindings currently don't build on WIN32.